id0ma1no/ug-python/README.md

 # brdocs
-Userguide of some apps or toz
+Userguide of some apps or toz;